-The common denominator with these hikes is they are short, simple hikes that offer plenty of interactive and educational points of interest.
+The common denominator with these hikes is they are short and simple, offering plenty of interactive and educational points of interest.
 The smartphone and computer game obsessed youth may have trouble getting into hiking if you begin with an eight-hour trek somewhere completely isolated.
-By choosing hikes with landmarks, varied terrain and educational centres or information along the route, you can turn the hiking into something more than just a walk.
+By choosing family friendly walks - hikes with landmarks, varied terrain and educational centres or information along the route - you can turn the hiking into something more than just a walk.
 Most of all, have fun and use it to bond and spend time together, you’ll be surprised at how nature can bring out our best.